StefanoTesla/EcoWittToAscom/readme.md

 Actually I test it only with the WS90 weather station reading the data from the GW2001 hub.

+In thoery is complatible with all the EcoWitt weather stations made by EcoWitt that can connect to the WiFi.

 ## Setup

 Start the installation, and click next everytime